YukonWRB/AquaCache/README.md

 4. CHECK and re-check that your patch works as intended and that ALL of the steps in the template script have been followed.
 5. ENSURE that your patch can be applied when called from function AquaPatchCheck().
 6. COMMUNICATE with other collaborators to ensure that they are aware of the changes you have made.
+7. Write down what you did in the NEWS.md file.